 Professor Maguire’s second book, Tropical Time Machines: Science Fiction in the Contemporary Hispanic Caribbean, forthcoming from University Press of Florida, explores the relationship between science fiction and temporality in recent Caribbean cultural production.
 Portions of this project have been published as: “Deformaciones literarias: Embriología, genealogía y ciencia ficción en El Informe Cabrera de José ‘Pepe’ Liboy” (Revista Iberoamericana 2017), and “The Heart of a Zombie: Dominican Literature’s Sentient Undead.”
 (Alambique: Revista Académica de Ciencia Ficción y Fantasía 2018).

-Emily is also on the core faculty of The Poetry & Poetics Colloquium (PPC), the principal forum for cross-disciplinary, trans-historical scholarship on poetics at Northwestern.
+Professor Maguire is affiliated with the Latin American and Caribbean Studies Program and the Latina and Latino Studies Program.
+She is also on the core faculty of the Poetry & Poetics Colloquium (PPC), the principal forum for cross-disciplinary, trans-historical scholarship on poetics at Northwestern.